Developing Holistic Solutions for Socially Disadvantaged (SDA) Communities in the Southwest

 6. Marketplace: Who else is addressing the same problem?
 How does the proposed project differ from these approaches?

 AATech takes unique approaches & targets the most pressing issues faced by the SDA groups/ communities.
 We develop holistic solutions that are tailored to meet the specific needs of each organization.
-Most uniquely and importantly, AATech brings both technical AND financial solutions to the table.
-Thru over 20 programs, we have successfully brought over $3M federal grant to help SDA groups/communities in AZ.
+Most uniquely and importantly, AATech brings both technical and financial solutions to the table.
+Through 23 programs, we have successfully brought in over $3M to help SDA groups/communities in AZ.
 This number will increase each year.
 It is difficult to find other groups that share AATech’s mission of developing holistic solutions to improve the quality of lives in SDA communities.

 7. Impact: How has your project made a difference so far?